ProtoSchool/admin/chapter-setup/chapter-setup.md

 3. Copy [Added to Website](convo-templates/03-added-to-website.md) conversation template into new comment in issue
 4. Click "comment and close"
 5. Do the same in the issue within their chapter repo

-#### Watch the chapter repo
-1. Visit chapter repo
-2. Click watch & be notified of all conversations